yarisvt/tyk-docs/tyk-docs/content/get-started/index.md

 ## Get started with Tyk

-Tyk comes in three powerful flavours: Cloud, Hybrid and On-Premise, each has it’s own strengths and reasons for deployment.
+Tyk comes in three powerful flavours: Cloud, Hybrid and On-Premises.
+Each has it’s own strengths and reasons for deployment.
 To get started, why not check out the guides?

 - [Tyk Cloud][1]: The fastest way to explore Tyk – no setup, no installations, just a straight-up cloud-based API gateway and proxy.
 - [Tyk Hybrid][2]: Get the best of both worlds, manage things from our cloud but get a full API gateway in your infrastructure.